MurilloGroupMSU/spartan/paper.md

 * choose graph types and settings that don't mislead,
 * match the narrative to the graph type.

-Important for traditional scientific fields [@Parish:2019], these issues have increased in importance in the "Big Data" age [@Keim].
+Important for traditional scientific fields [@Parish:2019], [Rougier:2014] these rules have increased in importance in the "Big Data" age [@Keim].
 Python, through its matplotlib library [@Hunter], provides a powerful tool set for building custom visualizations; however, the average user may not be knowledgeable or have the time to code at a lower level that exposes matplotlib's most powerful capablities.
 This need has been addressed by libraries, such as seaborn [@Waskom:2021], that provide a higher-level interface to the user while providing extremely rich visualizations.
 However, none of these libraries directly incorporate many of the best practices into the base Matplotlib workflow.
 For example, the sparkline and range frame popularized by Tufte [@Tufte:2001] can be made in matplotlib with effort but is not part of the standard library.
 New plot types are available for scientific visualization, including modified logarithmic scales and techniques for high-dimensional data.
 And, the use of color to enhance the scientific narrative are increasing in popularity,.